chef/automate/components/automate-chef-io/content/docs/infra-server.md

 curl https://packages.chef.io/files/current/latest/chef-automate-cli/chef-automate_linux_amd64.zip | gunzip - > chef-automate && chmod +x chef-automate
 ```

-## Install Chef Automate and Chef Infra Server on the same host
+## How to Install Chef Automate and Chef Infra Server on the Same Host

 Use either a command line interface or a configuration file to install Chef Automate and Chef Infra Server on the same host.
-Run the commands as the superuser or use `sudo` at the start of each command.
+Installations require elevated privileges, so run the commands as the superuser or use `sudo` at the start of each command.

-### Hardware Requirements
+### Hardware Requirements for Single-Host Installation

 For a single-host installation that contains Chef Infra Server and Chef Automate, we recommend the following memory and vCPU minimums: